Aaronrmoreno/aaronrmoreno.github.io/3-AXISVISUALLAB.md

 # AXIS.VISUAL LAB

-AXIS.Visual Lab is an independent collective of artists founded in 2013 by me Aaron Randy Moreno (aka Onerom) and my partner Milton Raggi.
+AXIS.Visual Lab is an independent collective of artists founded in 2013 by me Aaron Randy Moreno and my partner Milton Raggi.

 Driven by a deep fascination with technology, we allow it to shape and inspire our creative production.